-Emory Law has nearly 40 student organizations.
+Emory Law has more than 40 student organizations.
 Learn more and get involved.

-As a law student, it is extremely important that you take advantage of all the opportunities to increase your participation and visibility within the legal community.
-Become active in some of the law school's numerous student organizations.
-These groups will provide your first and strongest link to a network of attorneys that will assist you in your academic and professional development.
+Increase your participation and visibility within the legal community by engaging in some of the law school's numerous student organizations.
+These groups, as well as Emory Law's unique practice societies, will provide your first and strongest link to a network of attorneys that will assist you in your academic and professional development.

 Alternative Dispute Resolution Society